 As a divorce lawyer in Illinois, I know that divorce stresses people out.
 Sometimes, getting more information can help reduce anxiety.
 I’ve written some articles about free consultations (like this one).
-And while I generally think free consultations are counter-productive, I’ve decided to offer a free 15-minute phone consultation for a limited time.
+And while I generally think free consultations are counter-productive, I do have an alternative

 What is covered in the consultation?

 What is covered in a divorce consultation depends on the facts and circumstances of your case, and what you feel you need to know.
 But here are some of the topics I can discuss:

 - Basic explanation of laws